Edvenan/Fullstack-PHP/Sprint-4/README.md

 ## Introduction
 This web app allows the user to follow a sports league (ranking, teams, calendar and games) as well as manage its key elements such as the teams and games.

+The app has been developed using Laravel - PHP framework and following a MVC design pattern.

+## Functionality

 This app supports 2 type of users (registered and unregistered) and the functionality availbale will depend on the type of user.

-## Functionality

 **Unregistered** users will be able to see:
 - the league **ranking** and **teams statistics**